 Signs and Symptoms of Shoulder Joint Injuries

-The shoulder joint is made up of three bones - the humerus, clavicle, and scapula.
+The shoulder joint is made up of three bones – the humerus, clavicle, and scapula.
 The humerus makes up a portion of the glenoid cavity, which is formed by the scapula.
 The clavicle, attached to the joint, supports strength and stability.
 Articular surfaces of the bones are covered with cartilage, providing smooth movement capability and reduced friction.
 The shoulder joint is reinforced by a strong collection of connective tissue and a muscular apparatus belting the upper extremities.
 Although the shoulder joint is not exposed to body weight, heavy lifting applies pressure on joints.
-Premature wear of the articular structures are observed among those who engage in heavy physical activity, as well as athletes.
+Premature wear of the articular structures is observed among those who engage in heavy physical activity, as well as athletes.
 Damage to the shoulder joint can cause both aging and degenerative changes, as well as injury.
-Arthroplasty (joint replacement - usually with prosthesis) is suggested for the following cases:
+Arthroplasty (joint replacement – usually with prosthesis) is suggested for the following cases:

-- Osteoarthritis – degenerative joint disease is often caused by age-related changes in joint health, but may occur in young patients suffering from metabolic disorders, as well as a result of prolonged overuse
+- Osteoarthritis – the degenerative joint disease is often caused by age-related changes in joint health, but may occur in young patients suffering from metabolic disorders, as well as a result of prolonged overuse

 - Complications associated with rheumatoid arthritis